History of the Ryukyu Islands: Gusuku period

 Gusuku is the term used for the distinctive Okinawan form of castles or fortresses.
 Multiple gusukus and related cultural remains in the Ryukyu Islands have been listed by UNESCO as World Heritage Sites under the title Gusuku Sites and Related Properties of the Kingdom of Ryukyu.
 After the midden culture, agriculture started about the 12th century, with the center moving from the seashore to higher places.
 This period is called the gusuku period.
-There are three perspectives regarding the nature of gusukus: 1) a holy place, 2) dwellings encircled by stones, 3) a castle of a leader of people.
-In this period, porcelain trade between Okinawa and other countries became busy, and Okinawa became an important relay point in eastern-Asian trade.
+There are three perspectives regarding the nature of gusukus: 1. a holy place, 2. dwellings encircled by stones, 3. a castle of a leader of a people.
+In this period, porcelain trade between Okinawa and other countries became busy, and Okinawa became an important relay point in East Asian trade.
 Ryukyuan kings, such as Shunten and Eiso, were considered to be important governors.
-In 1272, Kublai Khan ordered Ryukyu to submit to Mongol suzerainty, but King Eiso refused.
+In 1272, Kublai Khan ordered Ryukyu to submit to Mongol suzerainty, but Eiso refused.
 In 1276, the Mongol envoys returned, but were driven off the island by the Ryukyuans.